Insert Rows

 Arrow Flight Server Implementation Notes

 A DoExchange Arrow Flight RPC is made to insert rows.
-This allows the server to return rows (needed for the RETURNING clause), the rows may differ from the original input supplied.
+This allows the server to return rows (needed for the RETURNING clause), which may differ from the input.

 Supplied gRPC Headers for DoExchange request.